 Pistachio and Rosewater Syrup Mini Layer Cakes

-This very pretty, the all-in-one recipe makes an ideal centerpiece for a Mother’s Day tea.
+This very pretty, the all-in-one recipe makes an ideal centerpiece this summer.
 Use the Tala Performance mini sandwich pan for best results (because you will not have to spend time greasing or lining the pans, as the cake mixture will not stick).

 The recipe makes six mini layer cakes, so you will need to bake 12 'halves' using either two sandwich pans or one pan twice.
 Do not worry if you only have one pan as the mixture will sit happily enough waiting for the first batch to bake.

 For this recipe, I will also show you how to crystallize roses.
 Make sure you use roses that have been grown without the use of pesticides.
 If you would rather not use raw egg whites, you can use pasteurized egg whites or reconstituted meringue powder instead.

 If you can get started on the rose petals the day before because they do take a while to dry out.

 For the sponges:

 3 free-range eggs